RazeenNoor/ME369P_U02_FinalProject/README.md

 * `pip install bs4`
 * `conda install -c conda-forge bs4`

 This file consists of a class called `Cities` that creates an instance for the desired travel destination and has the following attributes: `weather()`, `.news()`, `.events()` and `.landmarks()` where the beautifulSoup and request packages are utilized to open the website and scrape text from the html code.
-For a crashcourse in html scraping click [here](*link).
+For a crashcourse in html scraping click [here](https://scrapeops.io/python-web-scraping-playbook/python-beautifulsoup-find/).

 ## Utilizing this Project
-To utilize this project the user will need to download the following files from our github: `arUco file name?`, `Pdf.py`, `Scrape.py` and the aforementioned packages used in the files.
+To utilize this project the user will need to download the following files from our github: `ArucoMarkerDetection.py`, `Pdf.py`, `Scrape.py` and the aforementioned packages used in the files.
 Once this is complete users will only need to run `arUco file name?`.

-> Note:  The `arUco file name?`, `Pdf.py`, and `Scrape.py` files should all be in the same working directory.
+> Note:  The `ArucoMarkerDetection.py`, `Pdf.py`, and `Scrape.py` files should all be in the same working directory.

 Start by selecting a supported city and it's associated ArUco marker.
-It is recommended that the ArUco marker gets printed although a digital image will works as well.
-Run the `arUco file name?` to open your computer's camera and show your computer camera an image of the ArUco marker.
+The ArUco marker can be a digital image or printed.
+Run the `ArucoMarkerDetection.py` to open your computer's camera and show your computer camera an image of the ArUco marker.
 The main program will then detect and identify the marker which is associated with a destination, subsequently triggering the `Pdf.py` and the `Scrape.py` files to scrape real-time information about the destination and generate the pdf in the working directory.